 - Tap the bristles of a chip or paint (~3” wide) brush against masking tape to remove any bristles that could fall into the coating.

-- Mix a batch of epoxy and pour down the middle of the board.
-Use the brush to spread it evenly over the surface working out to the rails then working from tip to tail.
+- Mix a batch of epoxy and pour it down the middle of the board.
+Use the brush to spread it evenly over the surface working out to the rails and then working from tip to tail.
 Avoid overworking the epoxy with a brush to minimize the chance of entrapping air bubbles in the coating.

-- Repeat the process alternating the direction in which you spread the epoxy with the brush (45 degrees to the stringer) to create an evenly coated surface.
+- Repeat the process by alternating the direction in which you spread the epoxy with the brush (45 degrees to the stringer) to create an evenly coated surface.

 - Give the epoxy time to self-level and cure to achieve a smooth, glossy finish.

 Wooden surfboard laminating and hot coating using Entropy Resins’ Super Sap CLR epoxy resin over a Grain Surfboard